HilthonTT/TheMonitorBot/README.md

 A `discord.py` 2.x bot with rich `/userinfo`, full moderation, automod with leet-speak-aware language filter, a spam-bot honeypot, and a persistent-button support-ticket system.
-State is stored in SQLite via `aiosqlite`.
+State is stored in SQLite via `aiosqlite` (WAL mode).

 > **Terminology:** Discord's API and every library call them **guilds**.
 > The user-facing UI calls them **servers**.
 They're the same thing.